dentarg/auth0-blog/_posts/2016-02-18-ionic-2-authentication-how-to-secure-your-mobile-app-with-jwt.markdown

 - 2015-08-11-create-your-first-ember-2-dot-0-app-from-authentication-to-calling-an-api
 ---

----
-<style>.entry-content img { max-width: 40% !important }</style>
 **TL;DR:** Ionic 2 Beta, which is built on Angular 2, has been released, and brings with it some excellent features.
 In this article we explore how to add JWT authentication to an Ionic 2 app.
 Check out [the repo](https://github.com/auth0/ionic2-auth) to go straight to the code.

 ---

 Ionic 2 Beta has been released and, just as Angular 2 is vastly different from Angular 1.x, the brand new Ionic is completely revamped as well.
 Ionic 2 brings all the power of Angular 2, and provides several of its own decorators for crafting cross-platform mobile applications easily.
 We still get a lot of the great features from Ionic 1, plus a lot more.

-{% include tweet_quote.html quote_text="Ionic 2 brings to the table all the power of Angular 2, and also provides several of its own decorators" %}
+{% include tweet_quote.html quote_text="Ionic 2 brings to the table all the power of Angular 2" %}

 Authentication is a critical component of non-trivial mobile apps, and with Ionic 2, we can add JWT authentication easily by following the same process we would for an Angular 2 app.